American Family Field: Non-Brewer games

-In April 2007, snow storms in northern Ohio caused the Cleveland Indians to postpone their home opening series against the Seattle Mariners and forced the Indians to find a different location for their home series against the Los Angeles Angels of Anaheim.
+In April 2007, a heavy snowstorm in northern Ohio caused the Cleveland Indians to postpone their home opening series against the Seattle Mariners and forced the Indians to find a different location for their home series against the Los Angeles Angels of Anaheim.
 Major League Baseball took advantage of American Family Field's roof and moved the Indians-Angels series to Milwaukee.
 All seats were sold for $10 apiece, and attendance was 52,496 for the three games.
+The Indians took two out of three games from the Angels.
 The series was a reminder to many of the 1989 film Major League, which featured scenes filmed in Milwaukee County Stadium, though the film was about a fictionalized Cleveland Indians team.
 The first game of the series was played on the same day that the film's "Wild Thing Edition" was released on DVD.
 When Joe Borowski came in to close for the Indians, the song "Wild Thing" was played over the PA system, in an homage to the film.
 Also, the Indians' mascot Slider slid down Bernie Brewer's slide following Indians home runs.
-These games were the first to be played under American League rules in Milwaukee since 1997 (the Brewers' final season in the AL), and have been the only games played under AL rules in American Family Field.
+These games were the first to be played under American League rules in Milwaukee since 1997 (the Brewers' final season in the AL).
+Some Milwaukee fans commemorated the occasion by making unofficial t-shirts that said, "The Cleveland Indians of Milwaukee; Established 1989, Re-established 2007."

-Hurricane Ike's landfall in Houston forced the Chicago Cubs and Houston Astros to play a two-game series at American Family Field on Sunday, September 14 and Monday, September 15, 2008.
-The park became the first neutral site in Major League history to host a no-hitter, when Carlos Zambrano of the Chicago Cubs threw the first no-hitter in the history of the park against the Houston Astros on Sunday, September 14, 2008.
-The next day, his teammate Ted Lilly, took a no-hitter into the 7th inning.
+Hurricane Ike's landfall in Houston cut a three-game series between the Chicago Cubs and the Houston Astros to a two-game series and relocated the games to American Family Field on Sunday, September 14 and Monday, September 15, 2008.
+The park became the first neutral site in Major League history to host a no-hitter when the Cubs' Carlos Zambrano threw the first no-hitter in the history of the park as the Cubs shut out the Astros, 5–0.
+It was also the Cubs' first no-hitter since Milt Pappas pitched one against the San Diego Padres in 1972.
+The next day, Zambrano's teammate, Ted Lilly, took a no-hitter into the 7th inning, as the Cubs won, 6–1, sweeping the series in Milwaukee.

-On Sunday, September 13, 2020 Chicago Cubs pitcher Alec Mills threw the second no-hitter in American Family Field history during the pandemic shortened 2020 season.
-The no-hitter, against the home Milwaukee Brewers, came in just Mills' 14th career major league start.